 Antigypsyism - a reference paper

-Much as last year’s resolution on antigypsyism that I managed to get passed in the European Parliament this reference paper marks a watershed moment.
-A rallying cry from European Roma, Sinti and Traveller civil society, united behind a common viewpoint, letting us politicians know that the Roma issues will haunt us if we do not act."Soraya Post - Member of the European Parliament
+Much as the 2015 resolution on antigypsyism that I managed to get passed in the European Parliament this reference paper marks a watershed moment.
+A rallying cry from European Roma, Sinti and Traveller civil society, united behind a common viewpoint, letting us politicians know that the Roma issues will haunt us if we do not act."Soraya Post - former Member of the European Parliament (2014-2019) and co-chair of ERGO Network

 Key Aspects of Antigypsyism